ros2/rosbag2/README.md

   Space-delimited list of topics to play.
 * `--services`:
   Space-delimited list of services to play.
+* `--actions`:
+  Space-delimited list of actions to play.
 * `-e,--regex`:
   Play only topics and services matches with regular expression.
 * `-x,--exclude-regex`: